Phantasm (film): Post-production

 Post-production took another six to eight months.
-The first test screening was poorly-received due to the film's length; Coscarelli says that he erred in adding too much character development, which needed to be edited out.
+The first test screening was poorly received due to the film's length; Coscarelli says that he erred in adding too much character development, which needed to be edited out.
 Phantasm's fractured dream logic was due in part to the extensive editing.
 During shooting, they did not have a clear idea of the ending.
 Several endings were filmed, and one of them was re-used in Phantasm IV: Oblivion.
 Coscarelli attributed the freedom to choose from among these endings to his independent financing.

+Music

+Fred Myrow and Malcolm Seagrave composed the original score for Phantasm.
+Waxwork Records released the score in a 3-LP vinyl set in January 2025, restored from the original tape masters.

 Release

 To solicit outside opinions, Coscarelli paid an audience to watch an early cut of the film.
-Although Coscarelli called the result "a disaster", he was encouraged by the audience's reactions to the film.
-The financial success of the film Halloween released the prior year convinced vice-president of marketing at AVCO Embassy Pictures, Robert Rehme, to purchase Phantasm for distribution.
-The film was released March 28, 1979 in California and Texas.
+Although Coscarelli called the result "a disaster," he was encouraged by the audience's reactions to the film.
+According to Coscarelli, Phantasm was shopped to executives at "every major studio," but each passed on the film.
+The financial success of the film Halloween released the prior year convinced vice-president of marketing at Avco Embassy Pictures, Robert Rehme, to purchase Phantasm for distribution.

+Avco Embassy released Phantasm regionally, making 500 prints for theatrical distribution.
+The film opened on March 28, 1979 in California and Texas, followed by releases in the southeastern United States and the Pacific Northwest.
+The film premiered in New York City on June 1, 1979.
+Coscarelli recalled that the platformed regional release "worked great" because it allowed for him and Angus Scrimm to travel to different regions of the country to promote the film: "Angus would wear his costume and make-up and we’d be on these morning shows and Angus would be glaring into the camera with his arched eyebrows at like 7 a.m."

-It was released in Australia under the alternative title The Never Dead, to avoid confusion with the similarly-named 1976 Australian softcore porn film Fantasm.
+The film was released in Australia under the alternative title The Never Dead, to avoid confusion with the similarly-named 1976 Australian softcore porn film Fantasm.

 Home media

-MGM released Phantasm on LaserDisc in 1981, and on VHS and DVD in August 1998.
-Embassy Home Entertainment released it on VHS in 1984, and later reissued it under Nelson Entertainment (after Embassy was sold to Coca-Cola in 1985 and renamed).
-Anchor Bay Entertainment re-released it on DVD on April 10, 2007.
+Magnetic Video released Phantasm on LaserDisc, Betamax, and VHS in 1981.
+Embassy Home Entertainment released it on VHS in 1984, and later reissued it through Nelson Entertainment, after Embassy was sold to Coca-Cola in 1985 and renamed.
+Metro-Goldwyn-Mayer Home Entertainment later issued a VHS and special edition DVD in August 1998 after acquiring rights to Avco Embassy's catalogue.
+Anchor Bay Entertainment subsequently re-released it on DVD on April 10, 2007.